zotonic/zotonic/doc/manuals/controllers.rst

 .. _manual-controllers-webzmachine:

-Differences between Zotonic's and Basho's Webmachine
+Differences between Zotonic’s and Basho’s Webmachine
 ----------------------------------------------------

-Zotonic's fork has been named ``webzmachine`` and lives in its separate repository at https://github.com/zotonic/webzmachine).
+Zotonic’s fork has been named ``webzmachine`` and lives in its separate repository at https://github.com/zotonic/webzmachine).

-The main differences with Basho's Webmachine are:
+The main differences with Basho’s Webmachine are:

 * Pluggable dispatch handler
 * Support for the HTTP ``Upgrade:`` header